The Xometry app works best with JavaScript enabled!

 Stack of stainless steel sheets.
 Image Credit: Shutterstock.com/Alexandru Rosu

 Although there are hundreds of stainless steel grades out there, not all of them enjoy the same popularity as 18/8, 316, and 304 do.
-These three in particular have earned a place everywhere you look, from steel beams on construction sites to pots and pans sitting in kitchen drawers.
+These three in particular are often picked by our customers and seem to be everywhere you look, from steel beams on construction sites to pots and pans sitting in kitchen drawers.
 While they have their fair share of similarities—each is a type of stainless steel, after all—they do have differences to be aware of that help determine where they’re best suited in the world.
 We’ll give you the lowdown on these stainless steel grades below.

 What is 18/8 Stainless Steel?